SHIFTING ROOTS

 Perennial Cut Flowers for Part Shade

-In my cut flower garden, the perennials are just part of my landscape, instead of in structured rows like my annuals.
-That way, I can snip what I please, but still leave a few to enjoy while I’m outside in my yard.
+The perennials in my cut flower garden are just part of my landscape, instead of in structured rows like my annuals.
+That way, I can snip what I please and still leave a few to enjoy while outside my yard.

 1. Astible